Yevhen Bokhashvili: ASC Oțelul Galați

 In September 2022, Bokhashvili decided to Europe and signed a contract with Romanian Liga II club ASC Oțelul Galați.
 Bokhashvili made his club debut on 3 September in a 1–0 win against SSU Politehnica Timișoara, he coming on as a substitutes for George Cârjan before match ended.
 Bokhashvili made just 10 league appearances with just one assist.
 In the Cupa României, Bokhashvili played five times, 4 times as a starter and 1 came out as a substitute.
 He made 2 goals and 1 assist.

 Return to PSS Sleman

-On 10 January 2023, Bokhashvili decided to Asia sign a contract with his former club since 2019, PSS Sleman.
+On 10 January 2023, Bokhashvili decided to sign a contract with his former club since 2019, PSS Sleman.
 He made his club debut on 21 January, coming on as a starter, also scored his first goal in 34th minute in a 2–0 win against RANS Nusantara.
 He scored the winning goal in a 2–0 over Arema on 26 January and scored a brace for the club in a 1–2 away win over PS Barito Putera five days later.
 On 13 February, Bokhashvili scored in a 4–2 lose against Persebaya Surabaya at Gelora Joko Samudro Stadium.

+Persikas Subang

+On 29 July 2024, he was officially introduced by Persikas Subang as a new recruit for the 2024–25 Liga 2 season.
+Yevhen himself is the first foreign player in history to join the club.